AndroidPillars/Git/README.md

   ```
 # Points to get Remember

-- In Mac, Press cmd+shift+. ->  to visible the .git file in the respective folder.
+- In Mac, Press cmd+shift+. ->  To show the .git file in the respective folder.

 # Reference Sites